virtapi/virtapi/docs/api/v1/vm.md

 ### Notes

 There is also a dedicated endpoint to modify the vm states ([/vm_state](vm_state.md)).

+Broken Parallels software uses UUIDs to identify their containers and virtual machines, but it is possible that multiple containers have the same UUID, so this isn't a unique value and also not our primary key.

 A `POST` call will create a VM and a network interface without a VLAN, but with a free IPv4 and IPv6 address.
 You might want to create a blockdevice [(/storage](storage.md)) and assign it to the new VM.
 The `cputime_limit` refers to the [period setting](https://libvirt.org/formatdomain.html#elementsCPUTuning) in the [Qemu driver for cgroups cpu controller](https://libvirt.org/cgroups.html), .
 You can set `vm.node_method.id` OR `vm.node_method.virt_method.id`.
 The first one specifies the hardware node AND the needed hypervisor technology, the second one specifies only the needed hypervisor technology (for example KVM) and the API itself will choose a suitable host system.